cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = Any Issues?
 Start here =
 Start with the next steps when you have any issue with your installation and plugin.

-First make sure you have all your plugins, theme and wordpress updated to the latest version.
-Follow woocommerce requirements as a minimum for the use of our plugin.
+First make sure you have all your plugins, theme and WordPress updated to the latest version.
+Follow WooCommerce requirements as a minimum for the use of our plugin.

 PHP 5.6 or greater
 MySQL 5.6 or greater